Way #6

 THE GOTTMAN INSTITUTE

-The other major resource we recommend for opportunities to grow in tenderness together is The Gottman Institute (gottman.com).
+The major resource we recommend for opportunities to grow in tenderness together is The Gottman Institute (gottman.com).
 Their website describes the Institute as “the culmination of Drs John and Julie Gottman’s life work as researchers and clinical psychologists.”
 We consider their wisdom about relationship health to be profound and comprehensive in scope.
 They attribute their approach to “over 50 years of research with more than 3,000 couples.”

 Their offerings for couples are many, and include free newsletters with tips to help couples navigate the many facets of a loving relationship.
 One choice among their products is the Gottman Relationship Advisor, providing a detailed, 100+ question assessment resulting in a personalized digital plan.
 The Gottman Relationship Coach focuses on a relationship topic you choose to explore, such as Dealing with Conflict, which has videos of the Gottmans role playing destructive conflict behaviors and suggesting ways to produce positive outcomes.